Verified Program Extraction in Number Theory: The Fundamental Theorem of Arithmetic and Relatives: Fermat's Factorisation Method

 While products of twin primes had the longest runtime for the extracted term from Theorem 5, as shown in Appendix A.5, Fermat’s algorithm needs only a single attempt for such inputs and can therefore factor them instantly.
 Even the product of the two large twin primes $299\,686\,303\,457$ and $299\,686\,303\,459$ were decomposed in 0.01 seconds.

 To verify that those two numbers are prime, however, the Fermat algorithm takes far too long, so we did not execute this computation.
-Even verifying that the number $89\,917$ is a prime took 101.20 seconds, where as the extracted term of Theorem \ref{Thm:ExPrimeFac} only needed 0.06 seconds.
+Even verifying that the number $89\,917$ is a prime took 101.20 seconds, whereas the extracted term of Theorem \ref{Thm:ExPrimeFac} only needed 0.06 seconds.

 A noteworthy result, however, is that the Fermat algorithm is actually able to factorise the number